v3.2.0 · 885 tests passing · Apache-2.0 · written in Rust · The Protocol — enforced · Manifesto

 ModeBehavior

 offSessions bypassed entirely.
-Dev mode only.
+Dev / trusted in-process callers only.

 Session lifecycle